Elainexin/yelpcamp/readme.md

 name      url      verb    desc.
 ===============================================
-INDEX   /dogs      GET   Display a list of all dog
-NEW     /dogs/new  GET   Displays form to make a new dog CREATE  /dogs      POST  Add new dog to DB
+INDEX   /dogs      GET   Display a list of all dogs NEW     /dogs/new  GET   Displays form to make a new dog CREATE  /dogs      POST  Add new dog to DB
 SHOW    /dogs/:id  GET   Shows info about one dog

-CURRENT ROUTES
 INDEX   /campgrounds
 NEW     /campgrounds/new
 CREATE  /campgrounds
 SHOW    /campgrounds/:id

-Nested ROUTES: take the RESTful Routes and combine them Nest the comment route on top of the campground routes COMMENT ROUTES:
-NEW     /campgrounds/:id/comments/new    GET
+NEW     campgrounds/:id/comments/new    GET
-CREATE  /campgrounds/:id/comments        POST
+CREATE  campgrounds/:id/comments      POST